ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part1_unity.md

 ## Unity Setup

+This part includes how to import the mobile robot in Unity scene, and control the mobile robot with your keyboard.

+---

 Open Unity Hub and click "Add" button.
 Navigate to the repository folder and select **Mobile Robot Demo** folder.
 Now you could open the added project **Mobile Robot Demo.**

----

 In this demo, we are using robot [freight robot base](https://fetchrobotics.com/freight100-oem-base/) as demonstration.
 To import the robot in Unity

 - Navigate to `Assets/Scenes` and open scene `Demo`.
 - Navigate to `Assets/URDF`, right click `freight.urdf` and click **Import Robot from Selected URDF file**, then **Import URDF**.
 You will see the robot being imported in the scene.